arbet/wordpress-user-posts-per-page/readme.txt

 = My widget is not showing, why? =

-The widget only shows in the sidebar of your taxonomy pages (Categories, tags...).
-If you have no sidebar on your taxonomy pages, you will need to manually add the shortcode [user_posts_per_page] to your theme
+The widget only shows in the sidebar of your archive pages, e.g. is_archive() function is true If you have no sidebar on your taxonomy pages, you will need to manually add the shortcode [user_posts_per_page] to your theme

 == Changelog ==
 = 1.0 =
 * Initial Release